How much does a funeral cost?

 |Medical referee’s certificate in England, Wales and Northern Ireland (only applies for cremation)||£164||Clergy/officiant fee||£148|

 The burial fee usually covers the lease of a burial plot, and the digging and filling of the grave.
 There is also a fee to use the crematorium to cremate the body.
-Before you decide on a cemetery or crematorium, there are a few things to bear in mind which may affect the final cost:
+Before you decide on a cemetery or crematorium, there are a few things to bear in mind which might affect the final cost:

 - There is sometimes a big price difference in having a funeral in one crematorium or cemetery to another just a few miles apart.
 So, it’s good idea to check both your local and surrounding areas to compare the cost and find the best one for you.